thevirtuoso1973/mpp-ios-android/README.md

 # Kotlin Multiplatform projects: Sharing code between iOS and Android

-The core repository for [this tutorial](https://play.kotlinlang.org/hands-on/Targeting%20iOS%20and%20Android%20with%20Kotlin%20Multiplatform/01_Introduction).
+The initial work is forked from the GitHub repo of [this tutorial](https://play.kotlinlang.org/hands-on/Targeting%20iOS%20and%20Android%20with%20Kotlin%20Multiplatform/01_Introduction).
+This repo includes changes to the app structure and gradle build.

 ## Running